VioletSoul/PassPy/README.md

 # Password Tray App

 A simple and cross-platform system tray application written in Python using PyQt5.
-It allows you to quickly copy passwords for different accounts directly from your system tray.
+It allows you to quickly copy passwords for different accounts and resources directly from your system tray.

 ---

 ## ✨ Features

 - **Quick access** to passwords from the tray menu
-- **Customizable** account names and passwords
+- **Supports multiple resources and logins** (e.g., several "admin" accounts for different services)
 - **Custom tray icon** support (with fallback to a default blue icon)
 - **Cross-platform:** works on Windows, macOS, and Linux